anand374/PSScripts/README.md

       Will add additional Azure Network Components to search through and will also provide option to search specific Subscriptions in near future.
  </ul>
       <h2> Issues </h2>
-      <p>Since the script is not digitally signed, you will need to execute this command in Powershell in order to bypass digital sign verification:<br>
+      <p>Since the script is not digitally signed, you will need to execute this command in Powershell (as admin) in order to bypass digital sign verification:<br>
       <b>Set-ExecutionPolicy Unrestricted</b>